 Alex, a landscape architect practicing in our Houston studio, enjoys the challenges complex projects present to our firm and our clients.
 Valued for his technical understanding and ability to problem solve, Alex takes great pride in understanding complex design problems and guiding our client teams and design teams to solutions that balance the goals and aspirations of each individual project with real word applications.
 With a diverse design-build background, Alex draws upon his experiences to lead his teams through all phases of design – conceptualization to implementation – with thoughtful and organized rigor focused on delivering our clients with the highest quality work, documentation and implementation.
 Alex is a graduate of Louisiana State University, with a Bachelor of Landscape Architecture degree, a member of Central Houston, American Society of Landscape Architects (ASLA) and the Urban Land Institute (ULI).

 Ben is a landscape architect with a passion for executing highly complex, precisely detailed site design projects at the highest level.
-From conceptual design through to implementation, Ben’s rigorous project management style and enthusiastic approach to helping clients achieve their goals, have allowed him to successfully guide projects in residential, ranch, resort and community development markets for clients in 8 states and 3 countries.
-In addition to his work at Design Workshop, Ben has collaborated with internationally recognized artists on award-winning public and private art installations throughout the United States, Germany and the Netherlands.
+From conceptual design through to implementation, Ben’s balance of conceptual rigor and technical innovation have allowed him to successfully lead projects in residential, ranch, resort and community development for clients in nine states and five countries.
+In addition to his work at Design Workshop, he has collaborated with internationally recognized artists on award-winning public and private art installations throughout the United States and Europe.
 Ben holds a Master of Landscape Architecture degree from North Carolina State and a Bachelor of Landscape Architecture degree from North Carolina A&T State University.
-He is a member of the American Society of Landscape Architects, is a Licensed Landscape Architect in the State of North Carolina and serves on Advisory Boards for the landscape architecture programs at NC State and NC A&T Universities.
+He is a member of the American Society of Landscape Architects, is a Licensed Landscape Architect and serves on Advisory Boards for the landscape architecture programs at NC State and NC A&T Universities.